 Speaking of grid-ins, you'll have thirteen of these student-produced responses that you'll answer in a special part of the bubble sheet at the bottom.
 While you can write your answer in the spaces provided, you'll have to fill in the corresponding bubbles for credit.
 There are bubbles for digits between 0 and 9, as well as for decimal point (a period) and fraction line (a slash).
 To practice gridding in your responses, you can practice on College Board's SAT practice test answer sheet.

 As long as you're familiar with the key features and directions of SAT Math, you can hit the ground running and not waste time figuring out logistics.
 So whether you're prepping with PrepScholar, online practice questions, official College Board tests, or a combination of all of these, how should you approach prepping for SAT Math?

 Unleash the power of prep.

 How You Should Study SAT Math

 Many of the concepts on SAT Math you'll learn in your math classes in school.
 This doesn't mean that classwork will prepare you enough to perform well on the SAT, though.
 SAT Math questions test the above concepts in a unique, SAT-specific way.
 In order to prepare and learn to be speedy in your time management, you'll want to practice and get familiar with the wording with high-quality practice questions.

 Official practice tests will also help you uncover and diagnose your strengths and weaknesses.
 If you find yourself consistently stumped by function questions, for example, you'll know to focus your energy and studying there.
 Even if you haven't taken an advanced algebra or trigonometry class yet in school, you can still prep for these questions by studying SAT concepts and questions.

 If you're strong in math and looking to achieve a top score, you want to approach the math section in a strategic way.
-This perfect scorer shares the techniques he used and how they can help you score at or near 800 on your SAT math.
+PrepScholar co-founder and SAT perfect-scorer Allen Cheng shares the techniques he used and how they can help you score at or near 800 on your SAT math.